safe-global/safe-modules/modules/passkey/README.md

 ### [SafeWebAuthnSignerFactory](./contracts/SafeWebAuthnSignerFactory.sol)

 The `SafeWebAuthnSignerFactory` contract deploys the `SafeWebAuthnSignerProxy` contract with the public key coordinates and verifier information.
-The factory contract also supports signature verification for the public key and signature information without deploying the signer contract, which is used during the validation of ERC-4337 user operations by the experimental `SafeSignerLaunchpad` contract.
+The factory contract also supports signature verification for the public key and signature information without deploying the signer contract.
 Using [ISafeSignerFactory](./contracts/interfaces/ISafeSignerFactory.sol) interface and this factory contract address, new signers can be deployed.

 ### [WebAuthn](./contracts/libraries/WebAuthn.sol)